strimzi/strimzi-kafka-operator/design/service-binding.md

 # Service Binding Proposal for Strimzi

 This document is intended to progress discussion about how to enable Strimzi to work well with the Service Binding Operator.
-It includes some suggested enhancements to both Strimzi and the Service Binding Operator.
+It includes some suggested enhancements to Strimzi to make it work more nicely with the Service Binding Operator.
 It would be good to settle on an agreement about how these two technologies can best work together so we can begin the technical work to deliver.

 The Service Binding Operator is responsible for binding services such as databases and message brokers to runtime applications in Kubernetes.
 It's still under development, but the intention is that it becomes part of Operator Lifecycle Management.

 ## Service Binding Operator today

 Today, Strimzi does not fit very nicely with service binding.
-With the current Service Binding Opeerator implementation, you need to include a template in the `ServiceBindingRequest` to extract the address information from the listener status.
+When a user wishes to bind to Strimzi, they create a `ServiceBindingRequest` that refers to the Strimzi `Kafka`.
+Then, they can extract the listener address information for a particular listener from the CR status, and that gives them the bootstrap address in an environment variable.

 ``` yaml
 apiVersion: apps.openshift.io/v1alpha1